On Early English Pronunciation

-On early English pronunciation: with especial reference to Shakspere [sic] and Chaucer, containing an investigation of the correspondence of writing with speech in England from the Anglosaxon [sic] period to the present day means of the ordinary printing types is an 1889 book by Alexander John Ellis.
-Since publication, it has been cited continuously by dialectologists of English and Scots, owing to its survey data on the dialects in the 19th century.
-The author is regularly cited by linguists as "A.J.
-Ellis" to distinguish him from Stanley Ellis, a prominent dialectologist of the 20th century.
+On Early English Pronunciation, with Especial Reference to Shakspere [sic] and Chaucer, containing an Investigation of the Correspondence of Writing with Speech in England from the Anglosaxon [sic] Period to the Present Day... is a series of linguistic texts in five parts by phonetician Alexander John Ellis, which treats on the historical and contemporary sound system of the English and Scots languages.
+Since its publication from 1869 to 1889, it has been cited continuously by dialectologists of English and Scots, owing to its survey data on the dialects in the 19th century.
+Ellis's palaeotype alphabet introduced in the series is a precursor to the modern International Phonetic Alphabet.
+The author is regularly cited by linguists as "A. J. Ellis" to distinguish him from Stanley Ellis, a prominent dialectologist of the 20th century.